Dylan-X/SuperSR/readme.md

 # SuperSR

-A completion of data-preprocessing and models of SR(based on CNN) research.
+A completion of data-preprocessing and models of SR(super-resolution based on CNN) research.

+## Image_utils

+- Image downsampling, supports batch operation.
+- Image slicing, supports random, normal and remove_redundance modes.
+Remove redundance.
+- Merge image from blocks, supports multichannels.
+- Image preprocessing in downsample first(not work yet..) and slicing first(works fine) mode.
+- Image generator, one image a time, supports customize processing function.
+- Save to h5 file, supports big data.
+- Data flow from h5 file, supports big data.

+## Models

+- Base model class, the base class of all models, with train and evaluation func.
+- SRCNN model
+- Residual-Network, supports sub-pixel upscaling.
+- EDSR, using sub-pixel upsaling instead of deconv layer, and using mae instead of mse to evaluate loss.

 ## To Do List